 The Company recorded an additional impairment of USD19.0 million on receivables after the release of the fourth quarter and the preliminary fiscal year 2017 report to shareholders to the market 23 February 2018.The impairment is related to a long term receivable and a convertible bond held against Daya Material Berhad(DMB).
 DMB entered into a distressed financial situation in March 2018 and there is no certainty that a proposed restructuring plan will receive approval from all stakeholders.

 The Company’s net financial items included net expenses of USD(76.3) million (2016: USD(107.0) million) and a revaluation loss of non-USD currency items of USD15.3 million (2016: USD(64.2) million) due to weaker USD during the period.
 Non-USD currency items are held to match short- and long-term liabilities, including off-balance sheet liabilities, in similar currency.

 The Parent company is primarily a holding company owning shares in operating subsidiaries.

 The Board proposes that the Parent’s net loss of USD(241.2) million for 2017 be allocated to retained earnings and that no dividend be paid for 2017.

 Financial Position and Cash-Flows

-The Company recorded USD 151 million as gross capital expenditures in fixed assets during 2015, of which USD 123 million relates to new vessels delivered from yards or vessels under construction, and USD 28 million relates to project specific investments in vessels and capitalised dry-dockings.
+The Company recorded USD20 million as gross capital expenditures in fixed assets during 2017, related to project-specific investments in vessels and capitalised dry-dockings.

 The Company is exposed to currency risk as revenue and costs are denominated in various currencies.
-The Company is also exposed to currency risk due to future yard instalments in relation to shipbuilding contracts and long-term debt in various currencies.
 Forward exchange contracts are entered into in order to reduce the currency risk related to future cash flows.